pranith-rao/Alexa/README.md

 If a particular command is not found alexa will simple say "Sorry i dont know that" and wait for the next command.
 You can say sleep to put alexa back into sleep and stop to shutdown alexa.

+## To create exe file of the project
+Clone this project to a folder
+Open cmd prompt with the folder containing this project as current directory
+And type:
+   pip install pyinstaller
+   pyinstaller --onefile alexa,py
+Done, exe file with alexa.py as name could be found in dist folder

 ## Functions that our ALEXA can perform:
 1).
 Greeting Functions: